last updated 5 February 2012

 Mrs Susanna Habernack ("a native"), who is to marry John Adolphus Burton Snr in 1817,

-was possibly married first to John Habernack.
-He was a musician from Germany, Viena (sic) who had arrived in Madras from London on 3rd Feb 1804.
+was possibly married first to John Habernack - a musician from Germany, Viena (sic) who had arrived in Madras from London on 3rd Feb 1804.
 In the December 1815 Madras list of residents he lived at 41 Anderson Street, Black Town.
 There were no other (adult male) Habernacks in town.
 No record of his death in 1816 or 1817 or of little Habernacks yet.

 LINK